erf-model/ERF/Docs/sphinx_doc/BoundaryConditions.rst

    |  Image taken from `DeLeon et al. (2018)`            |
    +-----------------------------------------------------+

 Two different types of perturbation methods are currently available, ``source`` and ``direct``.
 Both methods uses the formulation introduced by `DeLeon et al. (2018)`_.
 The ``source`` option applies the perturbation amplitude range, :math:`\pm \Phi_{PB}`, to each cell within the perturbation box as a source term.
 Conversely, the ``direct`` option applies the calculated temperature difference directly onto the :math:`\rho \theta` field.
-With should note that while both methods effectively generates turbulence downstream, the ladder apporach is more unstable and requires more fine tunning.
+With should note that while both methods effectively generates turbulence downstream, the ladder approach is more unstable and requires more fine tuning.

 ..
   _`DeLeon et al. (2018)`: https://doi.org/10.2514/1.J057245